ranranrunforit/ranranrunforit.github.io/_projects/project-15.md

 - Searches for information across databases in multiple modalities like text and image.
 - Combines results from different sources into a single coherent response.
 For example, from an audio file and text description.
-- Presents the most relevant information from a database of documents and metadata.
+- Presents the most relevant information from a database of documents and metadata.</span>

 ## How do Transformers work?